-For questions or to plan an instruction session using archival materials, contact Ian Post, University Archivist & Special Collections Librarian.
+For questions or to plan an instruction session using archival materials, contact Jen Piegols, University Archivist & Special Collections Librarian.

 The Franklin P. Perdue Museum of Business and Entrepreneurship is the newest archives on the SU campus.
-It allows visitors to explore the business philosophy of the Purdue family and their companies.
-It is located on the first floor of Purdue Hall.
+It allows visitors to explore the business philosophy of the Perdue family and their companies.
+It is located on the first floor of Perdue Hall.

-The Edward H. Nabb Research Center for Delmarva History and Culture houses an extensive collection of materials—documents, photographs, maps and more—exploring the Delmarva region.
-The Nabb center started in 1982 as the brainchild of Sylvia Bradley and Dr. Ray Thompson.
-It continues today as robust resource for scholars and students from all over who are interested in the historic life and culture of the Delmarva region.
+The Edward H. Nabb Research Center for Delmarva History and Culture houses an extensive collection of materials—documents, photographs, maps, and more—exploring the Delmarva region.
+The Nabb Center started in 1982 as the brainchild of Sylvia Bradley and Dr. Ray Thompson.
+It continues today as a robust resource for scholars and students from all over who are interested in the historic life and culture of the Delmarva region.
 The Nabb Center is now located on the fourth floor of the Academic Commons.

-Explore their rich website for resources, finding aids, events and more.
+Explore the Nabb Center's rich website for resources, finding aids, events, and more.

 For questions about our local history collections or to plan an instruction session using archival materials, contact Ian Post, Local History Archivist.